themost-framework/themost-event-app/README.md

 and many others.

 Event Management Api Server prototype uses [cron-job specification](https://cron-job.org/en/) for creating recursive events.
-An EventHoursSpecification object it's being converted to a cron-job like object which gives a set of auto generated events.
+An EventHoursSpecification object is being converted to a cron-job like object which gives a set of auto generated events.

 The following event hours specification object: